AKAD0/Counter_Notch_AON/README.md

 # Counter Notch AON
-A little research for F/A-18 and F-14 made together with Volley - the highly competent F-14 fan (Discord: Volley#8970).
+A little research for F/A-18 and F-14 made for fun together with Volley - the highly competent F-14 fan (Discord: Volley#8970).
 My Discord: AlbaMelody#6722

 # Description
 Here are presented pursuit parameters (TAS, AON) that guarantee fighter to counter bandit's notch within lead pursuit.
 Results are only relevant for symmetric aircrafts choise.